-Naples Rolls Out A Fine-Tuned Dough And The New 'Cloud Pizza' Is Born
+Naples Rolls Out A Fine-Tuned Dough, And The New 'Cloud Pizza' Is Born

 Caporuscio raises an interesting point: What do people without a dog in the fight think?

-Pizza blogger Miriam Weiskind neither likes nor dislikes pizzas.
-And yet: "It doesn't taste at all like a Neapolitan pizza," she said after a first bite of Coniglio's Woodstock margherita.
+"It doesn't taste at all like a Neapolitan pizza," says pizza blogger Miriam Weiskind, after taking her first bite of Coniglio's Woodstock margherita.
 "It has cloudiness," she said, sticking most of her index finger into a large, charred crust bubble, "but with a New York chew, a dense taste.
 It's gummy.
 It's a lot of mixed messages."
 She inspected it with her phone's flashlight and took a few photos.

 Because Nuvola involves food in 2019, it also involves Instagram.
 As much as it's about taste and chemistry, it's also about visuals and novelty.
 For all its supporters, it is lifted highest by the power of now and the accompanying wow factor.
 It seems tailored for likes, if not love.